 The Fair Labor Standards Act (FLSA) and Employers

-If large businesses can fall afoul of the FLSA, so can your business.
+If large businesses can run afoul of the FLSA, so can yours.

 What Is the Fair Labor Standards Act?